 The role of local government in economic development is also dependent on the other institutions present in the area.
 This strategy recognises that in many instances, the Shire of Broome is best placed to partner rather than lead initiatives with our key stakeholders who also have economic development roles.
 This includes, but not limited to the following:

-- Kimberley Development Commission: information and facilitation between State Government and communities across the Kimberley region.

-- Regional Development Australia Kimberley: information and facilitation between Federal Government and communities across the Kimberley region.

-- West Kimberley Alliance: advocacy to government and private sector on key developments in the West Kimberley region.

-- Broome Chamber of Commerce and Industry: peak industry body for the business sector in Broome.

-- Nyamba Buru Yawuru: this is Yawuru's

-development and investment company

-and is charged with the responsibility to

-generate long term income for the Yawuru

-community.
-The not-for-profit company

-has interests in a range of areas including

-property development, pastoral and

-agricultural, construction and technologies.
+- Kimberley Development Commission: information and facilitation between State Government and communities across the Kimberley region. - Regional Development Australia Kimberley: information and facilitation between Federal Government and communities across the Kimberley region. - West Kimberley Alliance: advocacy to government and private sector on key developments in the West Kimberley region. - Broome Chamber of Commerce and Industry: peak industry body for the business sector in Broome. - Nyamba Buru Yawuru: this is Yawuru's development and investment company and is charged with the responsibility to generate long term income for the Yawuru community.
+The notfor-profit company has interests in a range of areas including property development, pastoral and agricultural, construction and technologies. - Department of Primary Industries and Regional Development: alignment of local government economic development and COVID19 recovery with regional and State Government plans and policies.